sfbuysse/SW_IT_PopDiffPlasticity/01_CleanData.md

 Harv_blue <- Harv_blue[!(is.na(Harv_blue$Line)), c(1:14)]
 colnames(Harv_blue) <- c("Population", "Line", "Replicate", "Treatment", "Pot.ID", "Harvest.Date", "RosetteLeafNum", "FreshRosetteG", "DryRosetteG", "FreshReproG", "DryReproG", "FreshRootG", "DryRootG", "Notes")

-# calculate some other traits
+# calculate biomass allocation
-# root to shoot ratio is the root mass devided by all above ground biomass (dry)
+# root to shoot ratio is the root mass divided by all above ground biomass (dry)
 Harv_blue$Root_to_Shoot <- Harv_blue$DryRootG/(Harv_blue$DryRosetteG + Harv_blue$DryReproG)
-# reproducive to rosette is the reproductive weight divided by the rosette weight.
+# reproductive to rosette is the reproductive weight divided by the rosette weight.
 Decided to go this way so that a higher value indicates more investment in
 # reproductive tissue relative to the rosette weight it has
 Harv_blue$Repro_to_Ros <- Harv_blue$DryReproG / Harv_blue$DryRosetteG

-# fix envelope labelling mistake and fill in with accurate values; while there was a mistake here, my lab notebook says " I put some of the R47-1-C reproductive in the R21-1-C reproductive envelope.
+# fix envelope labeling mistake and fill in with accurate values; while there was a mistake here, my lab notebook says " I put some of the R47-1-C reproductive in the R21-1-C reproductive envelope.
 I could kind of fix it, but R47-1 might be low and R21-1 might be high so I should discard both of these reproductive weights.
-Thus, commenting out these lines.
+Thus, commenting out these lines and leaving them as NA values.
 #Harv_blue[Harv_blue$Pot.ID == "R21-1-C", "DryReproG"] <- 2.0414
 #Harv_blue[Harv_blue$Pot.ID == "R47-1-C", "DryReproG"] <- 1.2501

-#R35-2-C was dropped before flowering (on 10/14) so I am dropping the value on anything collected post the drop.
+#R35-2-C was dropped before flowering (on 10/14) so I am dropping the value on anything collected post the drop (i.e., the harvest datasheets, the other is done below).
 Harv_blue <- Harv_blue[!(Harv_blue$Pot.ID == "R35-2-C"), ]

 colnames(Harv_pink) <- c("Population", "Line", "Replicate", "Treatment", "Pot.ID", "IJ_FruitCount", "FruitCounter", "BranchStructure", "LatBranches", "PrimaryStalks", "Height_cm", "TotFruit", "FruitCollected", "FruitColLocation", "DoneFlwr", "NumFlwrLeft", "Notes", "FruitColWt_mg", "SeedColWt_mg", "ScanPosition", "ScanPhotoName", "IJ_SeedCount", "SeedCounter", "FruitCount_BL", "Notes2")